crushingourenemies/Election-Templates/README.md

 1. For every public vote, one can enter the voter's forum name, a link to their ballot, and their votes (as well as any notes if needed) in the Ballots sheet in the appropriate columns.
 2. For every private vote, one can do the same in the Ballots sheet, but exclude the voter's forum name.
 The names of private voters may _never_ be published.
-3. Check the Voters sheet for invalid votes.
+3. Check the Ballots sheet for invalid votes.
+One (but not the only) reason why a vote may be invalid is because the person who cast it is no longer an eligible voter.
+Eligible voters are those that remain Regional Assembly members throughout _the entire time_ the vote is open.
+Regional Assembly membership records can be checked using the official [Regional Assembly / Citizen Registry](https://docs.google.com/spreadsheet/ccc?key=0AjUCYljFPq3CdEtwc19aNTZJMWszeWhrcm1tOFdLcWc#gid=0).
 4. Invalid votes can be invalidated by deleting the votes choices and turning their background color to red.
 5. It is advisable to inform invalid voters that their vote is invalid in shortly after they cast it, allowing them to correct any errors if possible.